Ahmed-Adel-Ismail/J-Chain/README.md

 # Chain Types - Chain, Optional, Guard

-There are three major Types in the Chain API, all are created as follows :
+There are major Types in the Chain API, all are created as follows :

     Chain.let(Object) : start a Chain with a non-null value, this creates a Chain Object Chain.optional(Object) : start a Chain that may hold a null value, this creates an Optional Object Chain.call(Callable) : start a Chain that holds the result of Callable.call(), this creates a Chain Object Guard.call(Callable) : start a Chain that holds the result of a Callable.call() that may crash, ths creates a Guard Object
+    Lazy.defer(Callable) : create a Lazy that will invoke the passed callable the first time it's call() or flatMap() methods are invoked

 # Chain Types Operators

 A summery of the Operations that can be invoked while using Chain Types, some operators may not be available in some types, based on the nature of each type

-    apply(Consumer) : update the stored item through the passed function map(Function) : convert the stored item into another item through a mapper function flatMap(Function) :  convert the Chain itself to another Object through the passed function to(Object) : convert the stored item to another item through passing this new item directly to(Callable) : convert the stored item to another item through the result of the passed Callable
+    apply(Consumer) : update the stored item through the passed function lazyApply(Consumer) : update the stored item through the passed function but the update operation wont happen unless you invoke call() or flatMap() map(Function) : convert the stored item into another item through a mapper function lazyMap(Function) : convert the stored item into another item through a mapper function, the passed function wont be executed unless you invoke call() or flatMap() flatMap(Function) :  convert the Chain itself to another Object through the passed function to(Object) : convert the stored item to another item through passing this new item directly to(Callable) : convert the stored item to another item through the result of the passed Callable